Using VLM Reasoning to Constrain Task and Motion Planning: Introduction

 The two levels of abstraction, task and motion, enable efficient planning in long-horizon problems.
 At the task level, actions are represented symbolically, such as ``pick,'' ``place,'' or ``navigate,'' with each action specified by preconditions and effects on a set of symbolic predicates.
 This abstraction allows the planner to efficiently reason about possible sequences of actions without searching in continuous geometric space.
 However, the core difficulty is that these abstractions often cannot express critical geometric information, violating the downward refinement property~\cite{bacchus1991downward,bacchus1994downward}: a valid task plan may not necessarily correspond to a sequence of feasible motion plans.
 For instance, a symbolic plan may prescribe grasping an object, but that object may be obstructed by another object, preventing any collision-free grasp.

 PDDLStream~\cite{garrett_pddlstream_2020} is a TAMP framework which circumvents downward refinement failures by employing a \emph{sample-first} approach, in which feasible continuous action parameterizations, such as grasp poses and trajectories, are sampled prior to planning via \emph{streams}, allowing task planning to be done with geometric feasibility pre-certified.
-However, PDDLStream expends significant effort sampling parameterizations of action groundings which may not be used in the final plan.
-This can become highly inefficient, as the number of possible action groundings grows exponentially with the number of objects.
+However, PDDLStream expends significant effort sampling action groundings which may not be used in the final plan.
+This can be very inefficient, as the number of possible action groundings grows exponentially with the number of objects.

 Alternatively, many TAMP methods take a \emph{plan-first} approach, creating a complete task plan before attempting downward refinement.
 Intuitively, it is far more effective to prune the search space at the discrete task level than the continuous motion level, especially in long-horizon tasks.
 When refinement fails, plan-first methods translate motion failures to task-level \emph{constraints} before replanning.
 For example, upon failing to find a feasible grasp pose due to an obstructing object, a constraint may be added to enforce that the offending object must not be in that position when attempting a grasp.
-IDTMP~\cite{dantam2018incremental} implements this by formulating planning as with SATPlan~\cite{kautz2006satplan,rintanen2014madagascar} through Z3~\cite{de2008z3}, a Satisfiability Modulo Theories (SMT) solver, incrementally adding constraint clauses upon failure.
+IDTMP~\cite{dantam2018incremental} implements this by formulating planning with SATPlan~\cite{kautz2006satplan,rintanen2014madagascar} through Z3~\cite{de2008z3}, a Satisfiability Modulo Theories (SMT) solver, incrementally adding constraint clauses upon failure.
 COAST~\cite{vu2024coast}, a plan-first successor to PDDLStream, adds auxiliary predicates and entities to directly encode constraints in the PDDL description.
 All these existing constraint-based approaches ultimately require expending additional search effort to encounter downward-refinement failures and discover the necessary constraints, often replanning several times before finding a plan that can be successfully ground to motion.
 Our goal is to avoid expending this effort by adding the necessary constraints before planning even begins.

 Recently, large pretrained vision language models (VLMs) have demonstrated common-sense geometric and physical reasoning capabilities~\cite{gao2024physically,chen2024spatialvlm}, allowing them to generalize zero-shot to a wide range of settings.
 For this reason, they have been employed for various facets of TAMP, including subgoal generation~\cite{yang_guiding_2025}, encoding open-world preferences~\cite{kumar_open-world_2025}, and correcting errors~\cite{duan2024aha}.